maury91/mean-amm/Readme.md

 # Mean AMM

 This is a remake of the project i've doed for Amm, it's built using MongoDB Express AngularJS and NodeJS.
+The Node App is developed using the Test Driven Development

 ## What is AMM ?